rjdkmr/gcMapExplorer/docs/commands/wig2h5.rst

   Import a wig file to HDF5 format h5 file
   ============================================

-  wig file can be converted into gcMapExplorer compaitable HDF5 file using this tool.
+  wig file can be converted into gcMapExplorer compatible HDF5 file using this tool.
 This HDF5 file can be loaded into gcMapExplorer browser for interactive visualization.